 Add bourbon, simple syrup and lemon juice to a cocktail shaker.
 Crack an egg and separate the yolk, reserving the white.
 Add the egg white to the shaker, seal and “dry shake” (without ice) vigorously for several seconds.
 Open the shaker, add lots of ice, seal and shake again until very cold.
 Strain into a rocks glass over fresh ice.
 Garnish with a cocktail cherry.

-I used Maker’s Mark bourbon for this recipe, but you can use any brand.
-Actually, you could use any whiskey you like, but I think a nice bourbon works the best.
+We used Maker’s Mark bourbon for this recipe, but you can use any brand.
+Actually, you could use any whiskey you like, but a nice bourbon works the best.
 Don’t be afraid to experiment.
 If you want to use rye, give it a shot.
 Do you like Jack Daniels?
 Why not?
 It’s your drink, and you should drink what you love.

 It’s not like we are turning all Rocky Balboa with this drink.
 Eggs have long been used as a protein in cocktails to add body and to create a beautiful, foamy meringue.
 Besides, we are not using the whole egg here—just the white, and you really only need a teaspoon at that.
 By adding a protein and giving it a dry shake before adding ice, you are starting an emulsion that will build up to a lovely espuma to top your drink.
 It will also create an amazingly smooth texture that you can’t get without it.
 Before you turn your back on this part, you really should to set aside your concerns about raw eggs and consider this.
 Studies have shown that the chance of you getting a bad egg is about 1 in 30,000—not very likely.
 Second, you are adding this to liquid that contains alcohol which by it’s very nature kills bacteria.
 Finally, the concentration of citric acid in this cocktail is not making it easy for anything to survive in the glass.
 If you are still worried about salmonella, you could wash your egg with warm soapy water first in order to minimize contamination from the outside of the shell.
 You could also use pasteurized eggs.
 It’s certainly an optional component and the risks are extremely low, but if for some reason you cannot have eggs or you have a compromised immune system, you can skip this ingredient.
 Otherwise, try it at least once before you decide you don’t want the egg white.